 We’ve also put together an interactive Google Map of Snow Canyon State Park, featuring all of the sights and places we mention within this blog post.
 Click here or on the image below to open the map in a new tab.

-Snow Canyon State Park Must-See
+Best Things to See in Snow Canyon State Park

 The landscapes of Snow Canyon State Park are more diverse and astounding than those you will find in most of the country’s national parks.
 While this is not a popular opinion, we actually preferred the photography opportunities here than in neighboring Zion National Park.